BLVCKSHEEP-CEO/D.I.Y/README.md

 # D.I.Y (Do It Yourself)

-AI-first repair platform with a secondary community feed, built with React + Vite + Tailwind CSS.
+AI-first repair platform for both hardware and software repairs with a secondary community feed, built with React + Vite + Tailwind CSS, this project was started last year.
+It was not finished early due to technical difficulty, hence the use of AI to complete it.

+## How to use
+After following the setup below it is used

 ## Setup